 Depression is different in every person with unique causes, symptoms, and manifestations in that person’s brain and life.

 For some, breaking a sweat or writing in a gratitude journal regularly may help.
-For someone else, medication may jump start their brain into feeling better.
+For someone else, medication may jump-start their brain into feeling better.
 For others, talking with a therapist may bring relief.
-And still for some, a combination of all of these might work while for an unfortunate few, nothing seems to help.
+And still, for some, a combination of all of these might work while for an unfortunate few, nothing seems to help.

 The Statistics About What Helps Relieve Depression

 Let’s look at the statistics.
 If we give one hundred depressed people medication, about thirty people will get fully better within a couple of months.
 Another twenty will get better, but still feel slightly depressed.
-And if we give the remaining fifty people a different antidepressant, about fifteen will see improvement and a few more will with a third medication.
+And if we give the remaining fifty people a different antidepressant, about fifteen will see improvement, and a few more will with a third medication.

 Research shows that with therapy alone, the numbers are similar to the first rounds of antidepressants with roughly half of the people showing substantial improvement.
 If psychotherapy and medication are combined, the chance of recovery almost doubles.

-One of the frustrating things about depression treatments, therapy or medication, is that neither are immediate and take a while to work.
+One of the frustrating things about depression treatments, therapy, or medication, is that neither are immediate and take a while to work.
 One large study showed that half of the participants recovering from depression took over six weeks while many people took longer but still got better.

 How Psychotherapy Works

 While having the support of friends and family has invaluable benefits when dealing with depression, talking with a therapist has its own advantages.
-Psychotherapy works for different reasons and on different parts of the brain than medication.
+Psychotherapy works for different reasons and on other parts of the brain than medication.

 To simplify greatly, depression is a dysfunction in the communication between your brain’s frontal lobe and limbic system.
 In The Upward Spiral: Using Neuroscience to Reverse the Course of Depression, One Small Change at a Time, Alex Korb explains that psychotherapy normalizes limbic system activity.

 He tells of one German study in which researchers took fMRI scans of depressed people’s brains before and after a year of Freudian psychotherapy.
-In the earlier scans, the depressed group showed increased prefrontal cortex activity meaning they had higher levels of self focus and emotional processing.
+In the earlier scans, the depressed group showed increased prefrontal cortex activity meaning they had higher levels of self-focus and emotional processing.
 After a year of talk therapy, the depressed brain patterns changed with the limbic activity going back to normal and other parts of the brain associated with depression calmed down.
 Similar results have not been observed with medication.

 Another Finnish study showed that psychotherapy increased the number of serotonin receptors in the brain’s prefrontal cortex and other areas which means people’s brains could grab more of the neurochemical.
 Contrary to popular belief, depression isn’t a direct result of low serotonin levels, but there’s a definite connection there, which is not fully understood, and upping serotonin levels helps many people.
 Studies have not shown an increase in serotonin receptors with medication.